Kitty Hawk Beach Information & Safety

 Visitors to Kitty Hawk’s beaches are protected by our Ocean Rescue personnel, a division of the Fire Department.
 Ocean Rescue performs lifeguard and ocean safety duties from Memorial Day until Labor Day, and it works to inform the public on ocean safety year round.

-There are fixed lifeguard stands at the Byrd Street access, the Eckner Street access, the Lillian St access and the Kitty Hawk Bath House access, as well as roving lifeguards on ATV’s.
+There are fixed lifeguard stands at the Byrd Street access, the Eckner Street access, Bleriot Street access, Lillian St access, and the Kitty Hawk Bath House access, as well as roving lifeguards on ATV’s.
 Between Memorial Day and Labor Day, the Ocean Rescue personnel are on duty from 10:00 a.m. until 6:00 p.m.

 Between Labor Day and September 30, Ocean Rescue Staff will be on duty from 10:00 a.m. to 5:00 p.m.
 The Town also has a handicap accessible public sound access at Windgrass Circle.
 It has parking and is open from sunrise to thirty minutes past sunset.